MiryamGabay/My-first-project-in-js./README.md

     cd MyFirstProject_js
     ```

-3. Open the `index.html` file in your browser to play the game.
+3. Open the `logIn.html` file in your browser to play the game.

-## Contributing

-Feel free to fork the repository and submit pull requests.
-I welcome contributions and suggestions!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or feedback, please reach out to me at [your-email@example.com](mailto:your-email@example.com).